bdremohameed/bdremohameed/README.md

 * Adaptable and quick learner
 * Detail-oriented and committed to delivering high-quality work
 * Creative problem-solver

+##  Experience
+#### Adobe company - Tenth District - Nasr City , Egypt
+###**Graphic designer**	 01/2021 – 02/2022
+**Best designer course**

+Hotel Marketing and Tourism & Travel – 6 October, Egypt Junior trainee	 12/2024 – 02/2025
+As an Intern in the Hotel Marketing Department, I supported various marketing initiatives, including content creation for social media and other platforms.
+I also assisted with market research and analysis to inform marketing strategies.
+Hospitality and Aviation Training  - 6 October, Egypt Junior trainee	 2022

+Higher Institute of Tourism and Hotels (HITH) – 6 October , Egypt

+Hotel Assistant Chef  – Tenth District - Nasr City , Egypt Assistant Chef	2019

+Throughout my 3rd to 5th years of hotel secondary school, I progressively developed my culinary skills through an intensive internship at Holiday Inn Hotelgained practical experience in all aspects of kitchen operations, from basic food preparation to maintaining the highest standards of hygiene and safety.

 ##  Courses and Certifications
 ### Hotel Marketing and Tourism & Travel Certificates (2 Certificates)